SH0DAN-HakZ0R/Sphere-of-Death_Xploit/README.md

 You don't want to destroy your own computer, supposedly.
 But you can use it as an exploit with Metasploit if you have the skills for it.
-The virus file is the one named delreg.bat.
+The virus file is the one named SoD_delreg.bat.
+SoD as in short for Sphere of Death.